 What I found was that most of the time the store brand worked just fine.
 Usually, it worked identically to the name brand; occasionally, it worked a little differently, but not significantly worse.
-There were only rare occasions when the substitution didn’t work out.

 However, in almost every case, that substitution did something else – it saved me money.

 That was the core reason for trying store brands and generics.
 I wanted to cut back on my monthly food and household expenses.
 It turns out that almost every significant money-saving strategy is a form of substitution.
 You substitute one product or one experience for another in order to save money.